-Acute exacerbations of COPD are commonly triggered by bacterial or viral pathogens, pollutants, or changes in temperature and humidity, and present with an acute-onset, sustained worsening of the patient's respiratory symptoms, lung function, functional status, and quality of life.
+Acute exacerbations of COPD are commonly triggered by viral or bacterial pathogens, pollutants, GERD, or changes in temperature and humidity, and present with an acute-onset, sustained worsening of the patient's respiratory symptoms, lung function, functional status, and quality of life.
 Exacerbation rates and all-cause mortality tend to be higher during winter months.
 Acute exacerbations of COPD, particularly those that are moderate to severe, have significant public health impact, with increased healthcare utilization and healthcare costs and increased mortality.
-Early deaths among patients hospitalized with severe COPD exacerbation are often caused by concurrent problems such as pulmonary embolus, pneumonia, or CHF.
+Early deaths among patients hospitalized with severe COPD exacerbation are often caused by concurrent problems such as pulmonary embolus, pneumonia, or congestive heart failure.
 Patients may also be at risk of myocardial infarction and stroke in the post-exacerbation period.

 Use of this content is subject to our disclaimer